+The M.S. in Kinesiology offers a rolling admission policy, and accepts students for the fall (September), spring (January) or summer (May) semesters.
+Students may begin the program in any semester or term.
 Students are strongly encouraged to have their application files, including all needed documentation, completed at least 30 days prior to the start of the semester.

-3. What are the program's pre-requisites?
+3. What are the program's prerequisites?

 There are no prerequisites for the sport management concentration; however, the physical education concentration requires a minimum of 12 semester units of study in kinesiology including a basic movement anatomy or related course completed with a "C" or better.

 4. What is the GPA/GRE requirement?

-5. Does the MS in Kinesiology offer any specializations?
+5. Does the M.S. in Kinesiology offer any specializations?